Why Reinventing Hospital Food Isn't as Easy as It Sounds

-For many years, Joshna Maharaj has set her sights on improving Canada's “institutional foods,” the typically dreary menus of hospitals, prisons, and schools.
+For many years, Joshna Maharaj has set her sights on improving “institutional foods,” the typically dreary menus of hospitals, prisons, and schools.
 But her journey has not been without its share of challenges.

-A small white countertop juts up in the middle of Toronto chef Joshna Maharaj's kitchen like a bit of punctuation, tethering action to it.
+A small white countertop juts up in the middle of Joshna Maharaj's kitchen like a bit of punctuation, tethering action to it.
 Maharaj darts around it with quick movements, clattering around briefly in drawers for utensils and searching out ingredients like Ontario-grown peaches.
 There's still a whiff of aromatic essential oils hanging in the air.
-The morning sun lends a soft light from the balcony, highlighting the playful splotches of colour around the room: paintings of vegetables along the walls, throw pillows, and a bright pink rug.
+The morning sun lends a soft light from the balcony, highlighting the playful splotches of color around the room: paintings of vegetables along the walls, throw pillows, and a bright pink rug.

 Everything is very pretty.